devront-it/laravel-advanced-statistics/README.md

 *Note:* If your Statistic Class contains a ``#[Avg]`` value, you must always provide it before ``->hit()`` the stats.

+#### Passing ``null`` to an average param

+The average param (timeToFulfill in this example) can also be ``null``.
+If you pass null, then the average will remain unchanged.
+This can be useful if you want to count up the statistics but for some reason you have a very unrealistic value and don't want it to mess up your average stats.

+For example, you could have a very old test order that you forgot about.
+One day you decide to ship it just to get rid of it.
+Now the timeToFulfill will be very big and could destroy your average stats.
+So you could define a threshold and pass null as timeToFulfill if its exceeded.

 ### IDE Autocompletion of magic methods

 This package comes with a command to generate a _ide_helper_statistics.php file for better autocompletion when chaining